67Samuel/Generalizing-Lottery-Tickets/README.md

 - --project    : Wandb project to log results to
 - --run_name   : Run name to log to wandb

 Models will be saved after loss decreases below 0.3, in intervals of num_epochs/10.
 VGG19 will be saved for every 16<sup>th</sup> epoch.
-FOr Resnet50, the model will be saved for every 9<sup>th</sup> epoch.
+For Resnet50, the model will be saved for every 9<sup>th</sup> epoch.
 For our experiments, while pruning, we reinitialize the model with weights after epoch 2 (late resetting of 1).
 ```bash
 # source folder
 cd Generalizing-Lottery-Ticket/src